 How many people do you need to take your survey?
-Even if you’re a statistician, determining sample size can be tough.
-To make it easy, try our sample size calculator.
-We give you everything you need to to calculate how many responses you need to be confident in your results.
+Even if you’re a statistician, determining survey sample size can be tricky.

-The number of completed responses your survey receives is your sample size.
-It’s called a sample because it only represents part of the group of people (or population) whose opinions or behaviour you care about.
-As an example, one way of sampling is to use a so-called “Random Sample”, where respondents are chosen entirely by chance from the population at large.
+Sample size is the number of completed responses your survey receives.
+It’s called a sample because it only represents part of the group of people (or target population) whose opinions or behaviour you care about.
+For example, one way of sampling is to use a “random sample”, where respondents are chosen entirely at random from the population at large.

-Here are a few key terms you’ll need to understand to calculate your sample size and give it context:
+Here are three key terms you’ll need to understand to calculate your sample size and give it context:

-Population size: The total number of people in the group you are trying to reach with your survey is called your population size.
-If you were taking a random sample of people across the United States, then your population size would be about 317 million.
-Similarly, if you are surveying your company, the size of the population is the total number of employees.
+Population size: The total number of people in the group you are trying to study.
+If you were taking a random sample of people across the U.K., then your population size would be just under 68 million.
+Similarly, if you were surveying your company, the size of the population would be the total number of employees.

-Margin of error: A percentage that describes how closely the answer your sample gave is to the “true value” is in your population.
-The smaller the margin of error is, the closer you are to having the exact answer at a given confidence level.
+Margin of error: A percentage that tells you how much you can expect your survey results to reflect the views of the overall population.
+The smaller the margin of error, the closer you are to having the exact answer at a given confidence level.

-If you’d like to do this sample size calculation by hand, use the following formula:
+Wondering how to calculate sample size?
+If you’d like to do the calculation by hand, use the following formula:

 The z-score is the number of standard deviations a given proportion is away from the mean.
 To find the right z-score to use, refer to the table below:

 If the sample size calculator says you need more respondents, we can help.
-Tell us about your population, and we’ll find the right people to take your surveys.
-With millions of qualified respondents, SurveyMonkey Audience makes it easy to get survey responses from almost anyone.
+Tell us about your population and we’ll find the right people to take your surveys.
+With millions of qualified respondents, SurveyMonkey Audience makes it easy to obtain survey responses from people around the world instantly, from almost anyone.

 SurveyMonkey Audience has millions of respondents who are ready to take your survey.